liquinlab/elm-smile/docs/labconfig.md

 repo will be your lab's "base" repo.
 All your individual projects will then fork from your lab's "base" repo.
 This allows you to share the lab/organization-specific configuration files with all the repos that fork from your base repo.
+For example, you might have a custom university logo or informed consent form and if you make a base repo for your lab every sub-project can automatically grab these changes from the base Smile repo.
 It is recommended you fork from your lab's base repo because you can then make common changes that should apply to all your experiments (e.g., logos, branding, consent forms).
 Of course you can also fork from the main Smile repo as well.

 ![Inheriting between Github repos](/images/labconfig-github-inherit.png)